linyongver/PersonalWebsite/_pages/about.md

 \[**Primary PhD Research**\] During my primary PhD study, I focused on enhancing the robustness of deep models, particularly addressing the out-of-distribution (OOD) problem.
 I developed theoretically grounded methods with strong empirical results, incorporating techniques like sparsity, uncertainty estimation, invariance, and causality.
 Additionally, I contribute to the theoretical foundations of some typical OOD problems and methods.

-\[**Recent Research**\] Impressed by foundation models (FMs) like CLIP and GPT, I am currently exploring robust and efficient fine-tuning/pre-training methods for FMs.
-This includes investigating methods to alleviate catastrophic forgetting during fine-tuning FM, effective sample selection for FMs training, and understanding and mitigating hallucinations in large language models (LLMs).
+\[**Recent Research**\] Impressed by foundation models (FMs) like CLIP and GPT, I am currently exploring calibration, forgetting, and hallucinations in large language models (LLMs).
+We found that these aspects are closely interconnected, all linked to OOD.

 If you are interested in discussing or collaborating, please feel free to contact me via email.